Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Walrein.md

 ---
 Ability1: Thick Fat
 Ability2: Ice Body
+Baby: 'No'
+BookImageName: HOME365.png
+BookShinyImageName: HOME365_s.png
 BoxSprite: SRD-BoxSprite-walrein.png
+DexCategory: Ice Break Pokemon
+DexDescription: The leader of the herd is a powerful Walrein.
+They are very aggressive and will protect their herd even at the cost of their lives.
+Their tusks can shatter giant blocks of ice.
+It is relentless and unpredictable.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Oblivious
 HomeSprite: SRD-HomeSprite-walrein.png
 Learnset: '[[SRD-Walrein-Learnset]]'
 Legendary: 'No'
 Name: Walrein
 Number: 365
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: Field
 Sprite: walrein.png
 Type1: Ice
 Type2: Water
+Weight:
+  Hectograms: 1506
+  Kilograms: 150.6
+  Pounds: 332.0
 ---

 #PokeroleSRD/Pokedex